abbasali-io/cibus-issues/README.md

 ## SSM Page

 - cissue: #13 at the top, move settings menu to User's page via homepage @abbasali-io
+- cissue: #43 mark soldout in the app @abbasali-io

 ## User Page